All right, news roundup and information overload our Sean Hannity show 800-941 Sean.

 Election integrity matters too.

-Hey, I've been telling you about balance of nature.
+Hey, I've been telling you about Balance of Nature.

-Look, for us to be healthy, recommended consumption of what, ten servings of fruits and vegetables every day.
+Look, for us to be healthy, recommended consumption of, what, 10 servings of fruits and vegetables every day, I personally just can't do it.

 I'm into health and fitness, as all of you know.

-Dr. Howard found a way to formulate balance of nature, where the chemistry that goes into your body helps the body help itself with whatever it needs to fix or improve, and and that's why so many people talk about how much more energy they have, less joint pain that they have, and balance of nature now is offering you 35% off your first preferred order.
+Dr. Howard found a way to formulate Balance of Nature, where the chemistry that goes into your body helps the body help itself with whatever it needs to fix or improve.

 Plus, you get free shipping.

-All you need to do is go to balance of nature.com, use the promo code Hannity or call them toll-free.
+All you need to do is go to balanceofnature.com, use the promo code Hannity or call them toll-free.

 It's 800-246-8751, 800-246-8751.